johnaschami/Databases/README.md

-# This repo will have relational databases projects.
+# This repo will have relational and non-relational databases projects.